jpforbes5151/homeServer/content/start_palworld/index.md

 ![turner dad meme](/images/turner_dad.jpeg)

-This is where my Enshrouded script would Run, if the logic Worked!
+This is where my Palworld script would Run, if the logic Worked!

 [Back to Start](/)